top of page

 Don’t just look at the forecast for your launch point.
 Sea conditions can change dramatically as you move along the coast.
 Always check various points along your intended route for both the journey out and the return leg.
 A bay that is sheltered at 10:00 AM might be catching a heavy side-on swell by noon!

 Another helpful detail is the swell period.
 Longer periods usually mean slower, more powerful waves.
 Shorter periods usually mean choppier water.
-Even small waves can feel uncomfortable if they are close together.
+Even small waves can feel uncomfortable if they’re close together.

 Air pressure is also worth a quick glance.
 Rising pressure often means improving weather.
 Falling pressure can signal unstable conditions.
-You do not need to be a meteorologist to notice patterns over time.
+You don’t need to be a meteorologist to notice patterns over time.
 Using different filters on Windy gives you different information, including air pressure, precipitation, etc.

 Weather forecast overview for Tuesday to Thursday, showcasing temperature variations, wind speeds, and cloud coverage.
 Interactive filters highlight air pressure, precipitation, and more for detailed insights.